danzanzibar/space-rocks/README.txt

 are loaded.
 It wasn't deemed important enough to fix this as the game should not be resized... and to fix this and handle all kinds of window sizes would justify a whole display manager.
 It could be a lot.

+A notes on ... notes:

+I started learning programming about three years ago.
+I was making good progress on my own for close to a year when I decided to utilize a half finished math degree and enroll in TRU's fully online CompSci degree.
+Since then I have continued to learn on my own and completed about 10 courses despite having a full time job, wife, and kids.

+Most - if not all - of my instructors offer essentially zero feedback on assignments beyond a grade.
+This has been a great disappointment as my primary reason for paying for these courses is to get feedback from professors who know a lot more than I do.
+I work very hard on this and believe I have a knack for it... but I am not an experienced developer and am almost always doing something for the first time.

+The point of this is simply to ask for and encourage any critical feedback you can give me.
+I have not taken a class with you before and I do not want to prejudge, but am I very excited to be doing this course.
+I want to build indie games and game AI is without a doubt the area that most interests me.
+I would very much appreciate any and all criticism you can provide on my programs throughout this course.
+Thank you in advance for helping me to learn as much as possible!